smwarsh/100-days-of-code/log.md

 ### Day 5: August 14, 2018

 **Today's Progress**: I worked on the Basic JavaScript course in FreeCodeCamp for half an hour.
 For the rest of the time, I worked on a contact form for my website.
 I wanted to start the Basic CSS curriculum too, but I need to keep this to two projects at a time.
+Oops, started that later in the afternoon.
+Forgot about the 2 project rule and got too excited!

-**Time Spent Coding**: 1h 6m
+**Time Spent Coding**: 1h 22m

 **Thoughts**: The JavaScript challenges required a little more independent thinking and coding today, which was nice.
 Everything is still review, but I don't resent the review.
 I'd be lost without it.
 There is so much to consider for a contact form for my website.
 For one thing, I need to figure out how to make the textarea box responsive to page size.
 When I tested it on a smaller page width, it broke the boundaries of the container.
 So, I just left it very small for now.
 This is definitely something I have to look into.